Vendor documentation:”Self and Peer Assessment”

 Instructors have the opportunity to see which submissions have been assigned to whom, and are able to view and download individual submissions and evaluations.

-This tool has been been used successfully at Cornell, but we strongly recommend that you contact us at email@example.com for additional assistance in using it.
+This tool has been used successfully at Cornell, but we strongly recommend that you contact us at firstname.lastname@example.org for consultation in configuring it for your course.